RESOStandards/reso-certification-utils/README.md

 To install from Github via yarn:

-add package `@reso/reso-certification-utils` and yarn install --check-files.
-After that build the docker container.
+add package `@reso/reso-certification-utils`

 ```
 "@reso/reso-certification-utils": "https://github.com/RESOStandards/reso-certification-utils"
 ```

+Then use `yarn install --check-files` to install.

 ---